OCR-D/ocrd-website/site/en/workflows.md

 ![](/assets/Funktionsmodell.png)

-The following instruction describes all steps of the OCR workflow.
-Depending on your particular print or rather images not all of those steps will be necessary to obtain good results.
+The following instructions describe all steps of an OCR workflow.
+Depending on your particular print (or rather images), not all of those steps might be necessary to obtain good results.
 Whether a step is required or optional is indicated in the description of each step.

 ## Image Optimization (on Page Level)
 At first, the image should be prepared for OCR.